osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 math="2+2=4"
 ```

+### More On Quoting
-Finally, note that, unlike many shell languages, a double quoted string constitutes a complete literal.
-The lexer will
+Finally, note that, unlike many shell languages, a quoted string constitutes a complete literal, and the lexer will
 **not** coalesce multiple consecutive literals together.
 So something like:
 ```
 foo = bar" and baz"